Predictions for flow harmonic distributions and flow factorization ratios at RHIC: Results

 Although these quantities are not independent and their product is not exactly $ r_n $, we expect that their individual behaviors can help to understand the physical picture.
 In Fig. \ref{fig:rescaling}, the $r_{v_n}$ curves are seen to be almost energy independent, while the $r_{\psi_n}$ ones are energy dependent.
 The energy independence of $r_{v_n}$ implies that the magnitude of the $v_n$'s vs. $p_T$ generally scales in the same way regardless of the beam energy.
 The $r_{\psi_n}$ can be understood, since longer lifetimes (LHC energy) lead to different event planes tending to have the same direction due to pressure gradients in the hydrodynamic expansion.
 The longer that one runs hydrodynamics, the more the event plane angles are aligned.

-Now that we have better understood the scaling of the factorization with beam energy and subtle differences betwen Trento and NeXus initial conditions, we present the predictions of the factorization breaking ratios at RHIC for TRENTO and NeXus in Fig.s \ref{fig:r2RHIC}-\ref{fig:r3RHIC}.
+Now that we have better understood the scaling of the factorization with beam energy and subtle differences between Trento and NeXus initial conditions, we present results for the factorization breaking ratios at RHIC for TRENTO and NeXus in Figs. \ref{fig:r2RHIC}-\ref{fig:r3RHIC}.
 We find that for $r_2$ low $p_T$ values are nearly identical, it is only for $p_T^{(a)}$ in bins above $p_T^{(a)}> 2$ GeV that one can distinguish between TRENTO and NeXus.
-Additionally, we find that high $p_T^{(a)}$ in central collisions is by far the most important region to distinguish between different types of initial conditions.
+Additionally, we find that high $p_T^{(a)}$ in central collisions is by far the most important region to distinguish between different types of initial conditions and the difference can be as large as $\sim$ 25 \% for 0-10\% centrality and larger for a more central window.
+For comparison, at LHC, for $r_2$ in Fig. \ref{fig:r2TrentoLHCRHIC} (in the 0-5\% bin), differences between NeXus and TRENTO were smaller than 10\%.
+Thus, it would be interesting to have factorization breaking measurements from RHIC to further distinguish between initial state models.

 Comparing our results for both $r_2$ ad $r_3$ we find that $r_2$ also is a better candidate for distinguishing initial state models.
-While subtle differences exist for $r_3$ for TRENTO vs. NeXus in Fig. \ref{fig:r3RHIC}, they would require much more precise experimental data to distinguish between models.
+While subtle differences exist for $r_3$ for TRENTO vs. NeXus in Fig. \ref{fig:r3RHIC}, they would require much more precise experimental data to distinguish between models (and as already mentioned, the theoretical understanding of $r_3$ is not yet completely clear).